Leave those leaves on the ground

 These leaves on the ground may not have seemed lucky to six-year-old me, but for backyard biodiversity, they are extremely valuable.

-This small act of nature conservation can make a big difference for native pollinators, birds and other backyard wildlife.
+This small act of conservation can make a big difference for native pollinators, birds and other backyard wildlife.

 Many species of insects also need plants stalks or dead branches for hibernation.
 By completely cleaning up our gardens and yards, we may be removing important wintering habitats for native wildlife in our communities.

 American goldfinch (Photo by Bill Hubick)

 Migratory and resident birds will also be thankful.
 Fruits and seeds that remain on flowers and shrubs are a crucial food source and sustain many songbirds, such as goldfinches, jays and chickadees.
 Insects overwintering in our yards also provide an important food source for birds.
 Providing food and habitats for our native birds and insects is just as important during the fall and winter as the spring and summer.

 Another benefit of not raking your leaves is soil improvement.
 As leaves break down, they transform into a natural mulch, which helps enrich the soil and suppress weeds.
 Thick piles of leaves can impact the growth of grass and other plants come spring, but leaving a light covering can improve the health of our gardens and lawns.